Aaron Schroeder: Songwriter

 "It's Now or Never" as recorded by Presley was selected as number 75 in Billboard Magazine's top 100 songs on their 100th-anniversary "Greatest Hits Chart".
 In an interview with Jan-Erik Kjeseth he said that he was in fact present when Elvis recorded the song.
 He was very impressed with Presley's attitude: "Elvis wanted everything to be right; almost to the point of having tears in his eyes because he—Elvis—felt himself to be struggling to get the result that he envisaged in his head."

 Schroeder had more than 500 song recordings to his credit, including major records by dozens of artists such as Roy Orbison, Duane Eddy, Sammy Davis Jr., Nat King Cole, Perry Como, Frank Gari, Gene Pitney, and Pat Boone.
 In the above-mentioned interview Schroeder said that he had in fact also participated in finalizing the hit song "It's My Party" (Lesley Gore).
 Together with his regular partner at the time, Wally Gold, he made corrections to an unfinished piece of material that another writer had brought in.
 When the work was done, Gold and Schroeder tossed a coin as to whose name should be listed among the credits.
 Schroeder "lost".
-Schroeder made a cameo appearance in the 1957 Warner Bros. rock and roll movie, Jamboree, as a songwriter.
+Schroeder made a cameo appearance in the 1957 Warner Bros. rock and roll film, Jamboree, as a songwriter.
 Schroeder also once appeared on the CBS television game show To Tell The Truth along with two imposters during the show's fifth season.
-All 4 panelists, Johnny Carson, Kitty Carlisle, Don Ameche and Polly Bergen guessed the wrong contestant, and Mr. Schroeder won $1,000.00.
+All 4 panelists, Johnny Carson, Kitty Carlisle, Don Ameche and Polly Bergen guessed the wrong contestant, and the 3 contestants split the $1,000.00 prize money.